Rob Andrews: Tenure

-The New York Times characterized Congressman Andrews as "fiscally conservative but socially moderate."
+The New York Times characterized Andrews as "fiscally conservative but socially moderate."
 He has a lifetime rating of 17.24 from the American Conservative Union and a 2007 rating of 100 from Americans for Democratic Action.
 He has a liberal rating of 76.2 and a conservative rating of 23.8 from the National Journal.

-According to President Barack Obama, he was an original author of the Affordable Care Act that was designed to cut the costs for American taxpayers on healthcare.
+According to President Barack Obama, he was an original author of the Affordable Care Act.

 Alleged misuse of campaign funds

 On December 2, 2008, the Citizens for Responsibility and Ethics in Washington (CREW) filed a complaint against Andrews and four other politicians to the Federal Election Commission (FEC) for allegedly violating the Federal Election Campaign Act (FECA).
 In the complaint, CREW stated that Andrews's campaign committee spent $952.04 of campaign funds on clothing, which FECA classified as personal spending.
 A spokesman for Andrews responded that the clothing was intended to replace lost luggage from a flight, and that Andrews deposited $952.04 into his campaign account after the airline reimbursed him.
 The FEC dismissed the complaint on July 16, 2009, but affirmed in the dismissal that the purchases violated campaign finance laws.

-The Star-Ledger reported on November 20, 2011 that Andrews financed a family vacation to Edinburgh, Scotland and other European destinations with over $9,000 of campaign funds.
+The Star-Ledger reported on November 20, 2011, that Andrews financed a family vacation to Edinburgh, Scotland, and other European destinations with over $9,000 of campaign funds.
 The report claimed that Andrews "mixed personal and political expenses in an unorthodox way" on multiple occasions.
 These expenses included a $10,000 house party celebrating both his career anniversary and his daughter's graduation, a $12,500 donation to the Walnut Street Theatre – where his daughter performed, and trips to California that overlapped with his daughter's auditions.
-Andrews and his chief of staff replied that the vacation involved attending an adviser's wedding, the party was primarily for "political associates", the theatre donation was in support of its outreach program, and his daughter assisted him with fundraising during their trips.
+Andrews and his chief of staff replied that the vacation involved attending an adviser's wedding, the party was primarily for "political associates", the theater donation was in support of its outreach program, and his daughter assisted him with fundraising during their trips.